PrajwalLuitel/currency_converter/readme.md

 This is a simple currency converted in python3.11.5 visualised with tkinter library.

+You may simply run the installer.py file in order to install all the dependencies.

 The dependencies for this tool are:

 1. dotenv